portworx/px-dev/README.md

 Portworx storage runs in a cluster of server nodes.
  * Each server has the PX-Lite container and the Docker daemon.
- * Servers join a cluster and share config through the key/value store, such as etcd.
+ * Servers join a cluster and share configuration through the key/value store, such as etcd.
  * The PX-Lite container pools the capacity of the storage media residing on the server.
 You easily select storage media through the config.json file.

 See [Deployment Requirements](https://github.com/portworx/px-lite#requirements-and-limitations) for compatibility requirements.